hoardinghopes/embodying-buber/src/posts/post-4.md

 I should say first: rather than _doing_ the exercise, notice how _it just happens_; rather than efforting into a new ideal position, find the ease that lengthens you.

 Even when we are sitting absolutely still, our breathing creates a cycle of up and down.
-Our ribcages lifts and expands, and then drops and subsides.
+Our ribcage lifts and expands, and then drops and subsides.
 Now the movement of the ribcage and the expansion of the belly at the front of the body are clear, so let's move on to explore what's less obvious.

 Can you feel expansion along the back of your body, can you feel an upwards sensation running lightly along your spine?
 Can you sense it lengthening your spine and raising your skull upwards?
 Not _much_, not even _a little_, less than _slightly_.
 Just the faintest whiff of upwards-ness.